tnahs/easel/docs/getting-started/creating-your-site.md

 `type`
 :   Defines the type of page.
 In this case, `lazy`.

-`description`
-:   Defines a relative path to a markdown file that serves as the page's description.
-In the default template this renders as a full page-width text block.

 `options.show-caption`
 :   Enables (lazy) captions.
 On a `Lazy` page, captions are generated from the filename (minus the file extension) of each item that supports captions.